-Illinois Cannabis Delivery Licenses may resemble what other states have done with their cannabis delivery.
-As we reported a few weeks ago, the Massachusetts Cannabis Control Commission voted to move forward with a delivery-only licenses and delivery endorsements for cannabis.
+Illinois Cannabis Delivery Licenses may resemble what other states have done with their marijuana delivery.
+As we reported a few weeks ago, the Massachusetts Cannabis Control Commission voted to move forward with delivery-only licenses and delivery endorsements for cannabis.
 While Massachusetts is leading the way in developing a comprehensive licensing regime for cannabis delivery during the Coronavirus pandemic, other states have responded in a more patchwork fashion.
 In March, Governor JB Pritzker of Illinois announced that that state would allow curbside ordering, but only for medical sales of cannabis

 Plans for Illinois Cannabis Delivery Licenses

-The Illinois Department of Financial and Professional Regulation (IDFPR) has not announced any plans to provide applications for cannabis delivery services.
+The Illinois Department of Financial and Professional Regulation (IDFPR) has not announced any plans to provide applications for marijuana delivery services.
 However, as we enter another month of lockdown in Illinois and many other states, it seems inevitable that the state will have to consider delivery options especially as other retail industries are facing massive, long-term restructuring regardless of the future of COVID-19.